The resurgence of classic games recently may make you wonder if you can play your favorites on a newer system.

 But according to those who’ve faced similar issues, it doesn’t contain a virus.

-If your antivirus recognized it as such, it could’ve been false positive.
+If your antivirus recognized it as such, it could’ve been a false positive.

 Therefore, you can still go on to install this program.
 Or if you’re still concerned, choose another emulator.